 In 2016, espnW selected me as an IMPACT25 honoree alongside women such as Simone Biles, Brenda Tracy, Katie Ledecky, Ibtihaj Muhammad, and Hillary Clinton.
 About my work, Kavitha Davidson wrote: “Her work has directly served fans, students, players, coaches, university administrators, law enforcement officials and fellow journalists by putting all of us on notice for the myriad hypocrisies and injustices to which we contribute in big-time, big-money sports, particularly when it comes to sexual violence.
 And while it’s also nearly impossible to narrow down her impact, Jessica has perhaps most meaningfully served survivors in a culture that tends to discard them altogether.”

 I also love romance novels and try to write about them as often as possible.
 I have participated in activist work around reproductive justice in Texas, most notably as one of the many organizers during the pro-choice protests at the Texas capitol in the summer of 2013.

 At this site, you can also check out some of my media appearances and find out where I am on social media.
 I also love to do speaking engagements.
 Additionally, I encourage you to check out my published writing as well as my blog.

 Finally, if you’d like to contact me, you can always tweet at me or email me.
-If you are interested in having me keynote, be on or moderate a panel, lead a workshop, etc., please contact me or Lindsay Samakow at Keppler Speakers Bureau.
+If you are interested in having me keynote, be on or moderate a panel, talk to your journalism class, etc., please contact me and let’s talk about it.